Multilingual email marketing: Challenges and benefits

 8. Regulatory compliance

 When using email marketing in different countries, companies should remain current on the specifics of data collection regulations, privacy policies, anti-spam laws, and advertising regulations.
-Monitor local laws and adjust email marketing methods and email content to ensure compliance.
+Monitor local laws and adjust email marketing strategy and email content to ensure compliance.

 9. Current situation